multiversx/mx-template-service/docs/swagger.md

-## Welcome the the Elrond Microservice API!
+## Welcome the the MultiversX Microservice API!

 Here you can set your custom documentation in markdown format